Joe Davis-Fleming, Executive Director

 Taylor Mills, Project Coordinator

-Taylor holds a Bachelor of Music Education from Pacific Lutheran University and currently teaches part-time general music at Mendenhall River Community School.
-Taylor is an active French hornist in the community and is looking forward to supporting the JSO in her position as Project Coordinator.
+Taylor holds a Bachelor of Music Education from Pacific Lutheran University and currently teaches elementary general music at Mendenhall River Community School.
+Taylor is an active French hornist in the community and enjoys supporting the Symphony in her position as Project Coordinator.